What is the one shift an unfaithful person can make to shorten the affair recovery timeline?

 Okay.
-So, what is the one thing that will make the betrayed spouse do cartwheels?
+So, what is the one thing that will shorten the affair recovery timeline and make the betrayed spouse do cartwheels?

 Before I tell you, let’s review the 24 tasks that the unfaithful person must perform so that they can become the healer (From, The Unfaithful Person’s Guide to Helping Your Spouse Heal From Your Affair):